Simple proof of confidentiality for private quantum channels in noisy environments: Results

-where $\| \Delta \|_{\diamond} = \sup_{k \in \mathbb{N}} \|\Delta \otimes id_k \|_{\mathrm{op},1}$ for a CPTP map $\Delta$ with $\| \Delta \|_{\mathrm{op},1} := \sup_{\| \rho \|_1 \leq 1} \|\Delta (\rho)\|_1$ and $\| \rho \|_{1} = \tr{\sqrt{\rho \rho^\dagger }}$ denotes the $1-$norm of a density operator $\rho$.
+where $\| \Delta \|_{\diamond} = \sup_{k \in \mathbb{N}} \|\Delta \otimes id_k \|_{\mathrm{op},1}$ for a CPTP map $\Delta$ with $\| \Delta \|_{\mathrm{op},1} := \sup_{\| \rho \|_1 \leq 1} \|\Delta (\rho)\|_1$ and $\| \rho \|_{1} = \tr{\sqrt{\rho \rho^\dagger }}$ denotes the $1-$norm of a density operator $\rho$, see also \cite{Kitaev1997}.
 Observe that the state $\dm{\varphi}^{\otimes m}$ in the accepting branch of $\F^\alpha$, see (\ref{eq:idealmap}), is private, i.e., a state which is disentangled from Eve.
 This motivates the term privacy distillation.
-We outline the remainder of this letter as follows: We start by estimating the rate of convergence of noiseless bipartite hashing for finitely many i.i.d. initial states.
+We outline the remainder of this paper as follows: We start by estimating the rate of convergence of noiseless bipartite hashing for finitely many i.i.d. initial states.
 Next, we generalize this result to arbitrary initial states including the eavesdropper's system via the post-selection technique.
-This will finally imply the confidentiality guarantees for the noisy measurement-based implementation of hashing. {\it Noiseless hashing for i.i.d. initial states.---} The hashing protocol \cite{Be96} deterministically converges exponentially fast towards several copies of $\ket{B_{00}}$ for i.i.d. initial states.
+This will finally imply the confidentiality guarantees for the noisy measurement-based implementation of hashing.
+The hashing protocol \cite{Be96} deterministically converges exponentially fast towards several copies of $\ket{B_{00}}$ for i.i.d. initial states.
 In particular, we find for the modified (i.e., our proposed) hashing protocol $\E$, taking $n + kn$ initial states $\rho$, that